vitalets/playwright-bdd/docs/writing-steps/scoped.md

 });
 ```

-You can also add shared steps, to be used in both features:
+You can also add shared steps to be used in both features:

 ```
 features